chris-denny/CDFXHouTools/README.md

 Creates unique `path` and `name` attributes on primitives based on a connectivity attribute.
 This ensures no duplicate paths or names, which often occurs when working with CAD models.
 "Cusp" further splits geometry apart; I often use names like `splitPath` and `splitName` to differentiate these.
 This is handy for material assignment, as a single CAD part may have different surfaces and finishes.
 The process is multi-threaded so it remains as fast as possible, even on objects that have tens of thousands of pieces.

 ## MaterialX Nodes
-In order to reduce the number of node descendents in Solaris, the following single-node MaterialX HDA's have been created.
+In order to reduce the number of node descendents in Solaris, the following single-node MaterialX HDAs have been created.
 To view their original internal structure, use the "Nodes" variant found in the "Nodes" submenu.

 ### MtlX Transform Jitter
 Context: *VOP*\